All Episodes

 There you go.

-So once that once I realized that, then I got very curious.
+So once that, once I realized that, then I got very curious and I, and I, for, I was almost obsessive over it.

 Like, is there anything else?

-I think I'm for whatever reason, I'm extremely lucky because like I said, it was almost like they wanted me to hurt this body.
+I think I'm for whatever reason, I'm extremely lucky because, like I said, it was almost like they wanted me to hurt this body.

 They told me they were gods.

-Uh, but first you have to help this woman.
+They said, we want to make you a god, but first you have to help this woman.

-I didn't, I remember very clearly she alive.
+I didn't, I remember very clearly.

-She she she she, I don't know.
+She, she, she, she, I don't know.

-And um, I remember two things.
+And I remember two things.

-I remember not wanting to do it, and then I remember pretending to do it because I wanted to um, you know, um you want to be a god, but not have to do any of the work.
+And I remember pretending to do it because I wanted to, you know, you want to be a god, but not have to do any of the work.

-I didn't want to, I remember thinking almost like uh like like I like a need to like please the gods.
+I didn't want to, I remember thinking almost like a need to like drink the apple the whole time.

-He didn't really eat it, he did not nail.
+He did not nail.

 Right.

-And uh, but I didn't fool anyone because then the room was immediately full of like a major disappointment.
+And but I didn't fool anyone because then the room was immediately full of like a major disappointment.

-Like, and I think that's the thing that that haunted me throughout the years was this feeling of um of failure, like the entire room was just like disgusted with me because there was like a it was like I wasted everyone's time kind of thing.
+Like the entire room was just like disgusted with me because it was like a, it was like I wasted everyone's time kind of thing.

-I mean, this is a horror story, don't get me wrong, but compared to other people, like a lot of people would be it's not something you can easily talk about.
+I mean, this is a horror story, don't get me wrong, but compared to other people, like a lot of people would be, it's not something you can easily talk about.

 But for some reason, that was it for me.

-And I think that's where the whole dream thing came from was I mean, the best I could put it together is they that's what they put in my head, some type of program with some drugs that this was a dream, this was a dream or something like that.
+Was, I mean, the best I could put it together is they, that's what they put in my head, some type of program with some drugs that this was a dream, this was a dream or something like that.

 Who knows?

-But um as far as the sleepwalking thing, I haven't gone too deep into that, but I do find that very interesting.
+But as far as the sleepwalking thing, I haven't gone too deep into that, but I do find that very interesting.

-Like it makes me wonder about sleepwalking because it was a habit I picked up after that that wore off, which is curious.
+it makes me wonder about sleepwalking because it was a habit I picked up after that that wore off, which is curious.

 I've never seen a therapist myself.